kajo-kurisu/D_VINS/README.md

 # This project is based on VINS-FUSION.
-I've merged some methods in the field of feature extraction(superpoint) 、local feature matching(lightglue) and visual place recognition(MixVPR) into VINS-FUSION for loop closure.
-The README will be updated soon!
+I've merged superpoint、lightglue and MixVPR into VINS-FUSION for loop closure.
+The README and code will be updated soon!
 ### 仅供学习使用 | For study use only
 ### 1、Env
 python==3.8.18

 onnx==1.13.1